cliffordwilliam/my_archive/_posts/2024-09-12-github-pages-and-jekyll.md

 - **`category` `categories`**: This is like placing them in folders, but here you set it explicitly.
 Specified as a YAML list or a space-separated string.
 Alters URL path.
 - **`tags`**: Same like the above but does not alter their URL.

 You create your own layout in `_layouts`, write them in HTML.
+We will get into that later.

+Here is an example to how you use the Front Matter in Liquid.

 ```html
 ---